R&R | Glock To Discontinue All Models!!!

 Quick Summary

-Glock is reportedly discontinuing most firearm models due to lawsuits in California, Illinois, and New Jersey, which claim the guns are 'readily convertible' to full-auto.
-The speaker criticizes this compliance, viewing it as a dangerous precedent and a failure to defend against subjective legal claims.
+Glock is reportedly discontinuing most of its firearm models due to lawsuits claiming they are 'readily convertible' to automatic weapons.
+The speaker criticizes this argument as subjective and a dangerous precedent, advising potential buyers to consider acquiring desired Glock models before changes occur.

 Chapters